If someone dies at work or from a work-related injury or illness, you may be able to claim for dependency.

 - Letters of Administration if there is one—this document is issued by the Supreme Court when the person died without a Will.

-The Consultative Committee for Work-Related Fatalities and Serious Incidents was set up to make sure there is an ongoing forum for injured workers and families affected by a death in the workplace.
+The Consultative committee for work-related fatalities and serious incidents was established to ensure there is an ongoing consultative forum for injured workers and families affected by a workplace death, illness or serious incident.

 Learn more about what help is available if someone dies at work.